gtkrshnaaa/gtkrshnaaa/README.md

 # gtkrshnaaa 👋
 I code in php.
-⚡ On a 10-year journey to master php.
+And now on a 10-year journey to master php.